 Due to the digital media revolution and the rapid rise of social platforms, there are more ways than ever before that a person’s reputation can suffer damage.
 Regardless of whether the reputational damage was caused by someone’s spoken words or written communications, we help individuals and businesses restore their reputation and take action against those who have unfairly attacked their character.

 Our lawyers are well experienced in handling claims involving libel, slander and defamation of character – particularly where those responsible dispute the claim.
 We help clients who have suffered unfair and damaging statements about their personal character or conduct.
 We understand that such events can be extremely stressful and can put pressure on their business, their finances and their personal life.
-That is why we aim to mitigate the effect of such statements, and ensure that our clients are fully compensated for any financial loss as a result of defamation.
+That is why we aim to mitigate the effect of such statements and ensure that our clients are fully compensated for any financial loss as a result of the defamation.

 Partner-led team with over 40 years’ experience

 Our partner-led team has over four decades of experience handling complex and high-value litigation cases.
 Our team includes many highly skilled professionals who have a wide range of legal expertise.
-For example, our head of dispute resolution, Matthew Purcell, has specialised in litigation his entire career and his experience includes various high profile defamation cases.
+For example, our head of dispute resolution, Matthew Purcell, has specialised in litigation his entire career, and his experience includes various high profile defamation cases.